-Scrambling for last-minute reservations doesn’t have to be the norm for Valentine’s Day—you can craft a perfectly romantic dinner for two right in your own kitchen.
-Here are some of our favorite special-occasion mains and desserts for you to choose from, perfect for sharing—whether that’s with your partner, your roommate, or your best friend.
+Scrambling for last-minute reservations or putting up with long waits doesn’t have to be the norm for Valentine’s Day—you can craft a perfectly romantic dinner for two right in your own kitchen.
+Here are some of our favorite special-occasion mains and desserts for you to choose from, perfect for sharing—whether that’s with your partner, your roommate, your best friend, or yourself at a later date.

 Mexican-Style Steak Au Poivre with Chipotle Cream Sauce